Got questions about our courses? We’ve pulled the most often asked ones together to make things easier:

 Our Editing course is designed to be independent and can be taken at any time.

-What is the difference between Full Participation and Study Along?
+What is the difference between Instructor-Led and Study Along classes?

 Study along option provides access to the core course materials – weekly modules including pdf downloads, with materials released on a weekly basis just like in the full participation option, but with no access to support forum, webinars or Facebook group.
 It’s best for those who are good at self directed learning.

 How does a Bundle option work?

 Bundle Option gives you great savings when purchasing Level 1 and Level 2 at the same time.
 In terms of access to your modules, you enrol at the closest Level 1 course to your booking date.
 For your Level 2 you can choose either the next available course or defer till later in the year – you have 12 months after your Level 1 course is finished to start your Level 2 course.
 If you purchase the Editing course at the same time, you will have immediate access to that course.